Classification of quark and gluon jets in hot QCD medium with deep learning

-In Fig.~\ref{ROC curves chi}, we show the classification performance of quark and gluon jets with CNN, including the results of the vacuum jets as well as the medium jets, both inclusive and differential in $\chi$, which are characterized by the receiver operating characteristic curves (ROC curves).
+In Fig.~\ref{jet image}, we show the average of $p_T$-normalized quark and gluon jet images in 5 different $\chi$ bins.
+Here, all the jet images of 33×33 size are rotated and flipped according to certain procedure -- we defer the interested reader to Ref.~\cite{Du:2020pmp}.
+One can see that with the increase of energy loss, quark and gluon jets show the same qualitative characteristics, i.e., there are more soft particles at large angles within the jet cone, which explains the compatibility of the aforementioned CNN for the energy loss prediction of quark and gluon jets.
+The smearing of the difference of jet substructures poses challenges to the task of classifying quark and gluon jets in the medium.
+In Fig.~\ref{ROC curves chi}, we show the classification performance of quark and gluon jets with CNN, including the results of the vacuum jets as well as the medium jets, inclusive and differential in $\chi$, which are characterized by the receiver operating characteristic curves (ROC curves).
 The $x$-axis is the quark jet receiving efficiency, while the $y$-axis is the gluon jet rejection efficiency.
 The identification of quark and gluon jets by the network varies with the classification threshold given by the output of the network.
 The closer the area under the ROC curves (AUC) is to 1, the more successful the classification task is.
-Here, the architecture of the CNN is very similar to the one used in Ref.~\cite{Du:2020pmp}, except for a change in the final output layer of the network to two neurons, adding a Sigmoid activation function for a binary classification task and changing the loss function of the network to the cross-entropy one.
+Here, the architecture of the CNN is very similar to the one used in Ref.~\cite{Du:2020pmp}.
 Overall, the classification accuracy of quark and gluon jets in the medium is a bit lower than that in the vacuum, which agrees with Ref.~\cite{Chien:2018dfn}, and its relative decrease depends on the fraction of the quenched jets.
 This is consistent with the observation made from the results of the classification for medium jets with different $\chi$, i.e., the greater the energy loss is, the more difficult the classification becomes.